 Your Care Setting

-- A skilled care facility.
-Due to patient care needs and family situations, a higher level of care and support may be needed.
-Skilled care facilities provide the 24/7/365 care and support to meet both patient and family needs.
-The environment can be made “home-like” with minimal effort like bringing family photos to help patients feel more comfortable.
-There is a cost associated with this option and the hospice social worker can assist with understanding this option.
+- A skilled care facility: Due to patient care needs and family situations, a higher level of care and support may be needed.
+Skilled care facilities provide around the clock care and support to meet you and your family/caregiver’s needs.
+The environment can be made “home-like” with minimal effort like bringing your family/caregiver photos to help you feel more comfortable.
+There is a cost associated with this place of service and your hospice social worker can assist you with understanding this option.

-- Residential hospice home.
-For patients in the Jackson area, we offer the option of a family-centered hospice home for end-of-life care.
-Along with amenities that offer comfort and security, this beautiful setting provides family and caregivers with special accommodations and services.
-Henry Ford Hospice often is able to makes arrangements to provide hospice services for patients residing in a nursing home.
-Henry Ford Hospice also can help coordinate a move into a nursing home if a patient is unable to stay in their current place of residence.
+- Residential hospice home: For patients in the Jackson area, we offer the option of a family-centered hospice home for end-of-life care.
+Along with amenities that offer comfort and security, this beautiful setting provides your family and caregivers with special accommodations and services.